 Some trails are very easy to hike since they are so well maintained.
 Comfortable stairs leading up the hill.

 Mosses covering stones.
 It was quite wet on this day but there were also fewer people strolling around in the park.

 Haukkalampi – our destination.
 Most of the visitors start their hike in Nuuksio from here.

 Toilets – For those who prefer the more civilized way.

 An opportunity to refill your water bottle with fresh water.

 Since the Nuuksio National Park is located nearby Helsinki it is probably the easiest accessible National Park in Finland for most of the people and there are several buses operating from Helsinki and Espoo.

 Want to read about our adventure in the Urho Kekkonen National Park?
-Have a look on our winter adventure in Finnish Lapland.
+Have a look at our winter adventure in Finnish Lapland.